Frankie Carbo: Further legal troubles and death

 Granted early parole due to ill health, Carbo was released from prison.
 He died in Miami Beach, Florida, on November 9, 1976.

 In popular culture

-Character Tommy Como (Nicholas Colasanto) in the Martin Scorsese film Raging Bull, which stars Robert DeNiro as boxer Jake LaMotta, is based on Carbo.
+Character Tommy Como (Nicholas Colasanto) in the Martin Scorsese film Raging Bull, which stars Robert De Niro as boxer Jake LaMotta, is based on Carbo.
 Carbo is also the inspiration for boxing promoter Nick Benko, played by Rod Steiger in the 1956 film The Harder They Fall.
 In the 2016 film Hands of Stone, Carbo is portrayed by actor John Turturro.